Methodism: Origins

-Methodism spread throughout the British Empire and, mostly through Whitefield's preaching during what historians call the First Great Awakening, in colonial America.
-However, after Whitefield's death in 1770, American Methodism entered a more lasting Wesleyan and Arminian development phase.
+Methodism has emphasized evangelism and missions.
+Wesleyan theology stresses missional living as normative for Methodist Christians.
+In particular, ordinands were asked by John Wesley "Will you visit from house to house?" with the assumed answer being "yes" as door-to-door evangelism was the expectation of Methodist clergy for the purpose of reaching people outside the walls of churches.
+Methodists have widely employed the use of Gospel tracts to disseminate the faith, with many of these Gospel tracts being focused on the New Birth.
+In 1894, the Methodist Episcopal Church published an encouragement for the faithful to use Gospel tracts, and for the faithful to support their publication: "The tract is a miniature Gospel, and the Gospel has been committed to the care of the Church."
+Additionally, Wesleyan Methodist literature, including texts published from the onset of the holiness movement, such as Sanctification by Beverly Francis Carradine (1890), Helps to Holiness by Samuel Logan Brengle (1896), My Utmost for His Highest by Oswald Chambers (1924), and Conditional Security (1985), has aided in the spread of the faith.
+Methodism spread throughout the British Empire and, mostly through Whitefield's preaching during what historians call the First Great Awakening (Evangelical Revival), in colonial America and in Britain.
+However, after Whitefield's death in 1770, American Methodism became decisively Wesleyan and Arminian.
 Revival services and camp meetings were used "for spreading the Methodist message", with Francis Asbury stating that they were "our harvest seasons".
 Henry Boehm reported that at a camp meeting in Dover in 1805, 1100 persons received the New Birth and 600 believers were entirely sanctified.
 Around the time of John Swanel Inskip's leadership of the National Camp Meeting Association for the Promotion of Christian Holiness in the mid to latter 1800s, 80 percent of the membership of the North Georgia Conference of the Methodist Episcopal Church, South professed being entirely sanctified.